-The objective of this study is to compare the effects of various artificial carbohydrate sources on honey bee health, overwintering survival, and spring population build-up.
+The objective of this study is to compare the effects of various artificial carbohydrate sources compared to a natural honey diet on honey bee health and overwintering survival.
 Honey bee worker digestive health and pesticide resilience will also be determined.

 Hypothesis 1: Honey bee colonies fed honey and invert syrup (ProSweet) will have higher overwintering survival than those fed sucrose syrup or high fructose corn syrup.

 honey = prosweet > sucrose = hfcs